nickgrealy/poll-mailbox-trigger/README.md

     javax.net.ssl.trustStrore=/path/to/cacerts.jks

-###3.
-Error : javax.mail.MessagingException: Connection timed out: connect;
-__Solution:__ Check the Jenkins server can access the email server and port, by running the command (from the Jenkins server):

-    telnet <your_host> <your_port_143_or_993>

-If you get a message similar to the following, then there is no way to create a direct connection to the mail server - probably the network is down, or the connection has been blocked by a firewall.
-If so, please check your network settings with your network administrator.
-You may need to specify SOCKS proxy details, in the <i>Advanced Email Properties</i>.

-    Connecting To imap.gmail.com...Could not open connection to the host, on port 993: Connect failed

 ###4.
 Error : java.lang.NullPointerException at org.jenkinsci.plugins.pollmailboxtrigger.PollMailboxTrigger.initialiseDefaults(PollMailboxTrigger.java:98)

 __Solution:__ I'm not quite sure what the cause is!
 If you're able to reproduce the issue, please contact me with instructions.
 In the meantime, the error is caught and the following message is displayed.